 The IT division has developed these policies, which are in draft form and currently being reviewed.
-Final approval is anticipated for Fall 2012.
+The City's legal division is reviewing the proposed policies.
+Once completed, the policies will be submitted to Human Resources, and then the Senior Management Team for review and approval.